Add value to an object

 - Object: The collection of data you want to modify.
 This is where you'll add or update information.

-- Key: The unique label or name for the piece of information you're adding or updating.
-This tells the system exactly where to place the new value within the object.
+- Key: A unique label (like a name or identifier) that tells the system exactly where to put the new value within your object.
+This must be text.

-- Value: The actual data or information you want to store under the specified Key.
-This can be text, a number, a date, or any other type of data.
+- Value (Optional): The actual information you want to store.
+This can be text, a number, a date, a true/false statement, or any other type of data.
+If you leave this empty, the key will be added to the object with no specific value assigned (or its existing value will be cleared).

-This action does not produce a separate output.
-Instead, it directly modifies the Object you provided as an input, adding the new key-value pair or updating an existing one.
+This function does not produce a separate output.
+Instead, it directly modifies the "Object" you provided as an input.
+The changes are applied to that object.

-Here are some examples of how you might use the "Add value to an object" action in your application:
+Here are some examples of how you can use the "Add value to an object" function:

-Adding a new contact detail to a customer profile:
+Example 1: Adding a new contact detail to a customer record

 - Inputs: